maya-papaya/Analyzing-Protests-Through-Tweets/README.md

 The overall sentiment on Twitter towards the Indian farmers' protest is as shown:
 ```
 Positive Tweets: 24.312463806604626 %
-Negative Tweets: 40.75726726494119 %
+Negative Tweets: 34.93026892845419 %
-Neutral Tweets: 34.93026892845419 %
+Neutral Tweets: 40.75726726494119 %

 Total Tweets: 1,084,452
 ```
-The slight majority is either unconcerned or supportive of the Indian farmers' protest.
-About 40.76% are negatively geared toward it.
+The majority (about 65%) is either unconcerned or supportive of the Indian farmers' protest.
+About 34.9% are negatively geared toward it.

 <img width="482" alt="Screenshot 2023-07-25 at 4 23 41 PM" src="https://github.com/maya-papaya/Analyzing-Protests-Through-Tweets/assets/116525763/2eecdc15-36fc-4f42-b290-1620c1cdba4b">